Dardanelles Gun: History

-The gun was being considered for scrapping by 1850 but this was held off after John Henry Lefroy tried to get it added to the collection of Britain's Royal Military Depository.
+By 1850, the gun was being considered for scrapping.
+This was avoided after John Henry Lefroy attempted to get it added to the Royal Military Depository, a British military museum.
 In 1866, on the occasion of a state visit, Sultan Abdulaziz gave the Dardanelles Gun to Queen Victoria as a present.
 It became part of the Royal Armouries collection and was displayed to visitors at the Tower of London.
 In 1989, it was moved to Fort Nelson, Hampshire, overlooking Portsmouth.